Diamond Viewpoint: WiMAX's

 ecosystem of component suppliers, infrastructure vendors and device

-manufacturers that have established bedrock industry-wide standards," said
+manufacturers that have established bedrock industry-wide standards,"

 Hamilton Sekino, a partner in Diamond's Telecom and High Tech practice.

-"Not everyone agrees on WiMAX's impact, but the threats and opportunities
+"Not everyone agrees on WiMAX's impact, but the threats and

 are so pervasive that every company in the communications space has to